Pink Flamingo & Pink Bird Day

 The Rare Bird

-On today, Flamingo Day, we take note of flamingos and other rare pink birds, including the Roseate Spoonbill, Roseate finch, and Pink Robin amongst others.
+On today, Flamingo Day, we take note of flamingos and other rare pink birds, including the Roseate Spoonbill, Roseate finch, and Pink Robin amongst other rare birds.

 Bird plumage colors are a result of several factors, including either pigment or from the light reflecting off feathers.
 For example, bluebirds, indigo buntings and blue jays are not really blue.
 The color we see is the light reflecting off their brown feathers.
 Fortunately for the birds, some predators do not see the same bright-blue reflections as we do.
 So they remain protected.